dzen-dhall/dzen-dhall/README.md

 Hooks can also [emit events](#events).

+A special environment variable, `EVENT`, contains the name of the event that triggered the hook.
+A common technique is to bind a single hook to multiple transitions and implement all the logic in the shell script.

 ### Assertions

 Startup-time assertions allow to make sure that some condition is true before proceeding to the execution, i.e. it is possible to assert that some binary is in `$PATH` or that some arbitrary shell command exits successfully: